Damisss/lending-pool/README.md

 docker-compose build foundry-test
 docker-compose up foundry-test
 ```
-# Run contract into sepolia testnet
+# Deploy contract into sepolia testnet
 - cd into the project directory
 - execute commands:
 ```console
 docker-compose build deploy-sepolia
 docker-compose up deploy-sepolia
 ```
-Note: few steps are required in order to run the frontend using deployed smart contract in sepolia testnet. first you should verify the implementation contract (npx hardhat verify --network sepolia address), init the pool by running **npx hardhat run scripts/initPool.ts --network sepolia**.
-After that copy address from smart-contract/contracts-build-directory/lending-pool-contract/address.json then past it into client/src/contracts-build-directory/lending-pool-contract/address.json
+Note: few steps are required in order to run the frontend using deployed smart contract in sepolia testnet. first first cd to smart-contract directory.
+After that you should verify the implementation contract by executing this command **npx hardhat verify --network sepolia address** and then init the pool by running **npx hardhat run scripts/initPool.ts --network sepolia**.
+Copy address from smart-contract/contracts-build-directory/lending-pool-contract/address.json then past it into client/src/contracts-build-directory/lending-pool-contract/address.json

 |Contract Name|Adress|
 |-------------|-------------|